 1.3.3 If a student is incapacitated to such an extent that they are unable to comply with the three day period to submit the application then evidence of this incapacity will need to be supplied to support your application.

-All requests for a deferred examination must be submitted on the appropriate form (available from Student Central) and must have attached certified documentation to support the student’s circumstances.
+All requests for a deferred examination must be submitted on the Application for Deferred Exam Form, available on the USC website or from Student Central, and must have attached certified documentation to support the student’s circumstances.
 Applications without appropriate supporting documentation will not be approved.

 1.5 Early sitting of a central examination